Entry requirements

 Modules

-In the first two years of your degree (known as sub-honours), you will take the four required modules in sustainable development alongside modules in at least one other subject.
+In the first two years of your degree (known as sub-honours), you will take the five required modules in sustainable development alongside modules in at least one other subject.

 Typically, you will take one sustainable development module per semester during your first two years.
 For Honours level (your third and fourth years), you choose from a range of Honours modules.